GTAmodding/gta3script-specs/SPECIFICATION.md

 #### INPUT_FLOAT

-An *INPUT_FLOAT parameter* accepts an argument only if it is an floating-point literal or an identifier referencing a variable of floating-point type.
+An *INPUT_FLOAT parameter* accepts an argument only if it is a floating-point literal or an identifier referencing a variable of floating-point type.

 #### OUTPUT_INT

 An *OUTPUT_INT parameter* accepts an argument only if it is an identifier referencing a variable of integer type.

+If an entity type is associated with the parameter, the variable must have the same entity type as the parameter, unless there is no entity type associated with the variable.
+In the latter case, the parameter's entity type is assigned to the variable.

 #### OUTPUT_FLOAT